Any of our directors or other volunteers may be contacted by emailing email@example.com.

 Dr. Younhee Lee, Assistant Professor at Southern Connecticut State University, is a mathematics educator who is deeply interested in the connection between secondary school mathematics and collegiate mathematics.
 She has joined MaPP in 2020 and is excited to help students to gain authentic and unique mathematical experiences in MaPP.
 Dr. Lee is also a project NExT fellow of MAA (Mathematical Association of America) and enjoys teaching both mathematics and mathematics education courses.

-Associate Director of Communication
+Associate Director of Information Technology